ganskef/MoCuishle/_posts/2016-01-27-better-android.md

----
-subheadline: "Guided installation on Android 6."
+> Guided installation on Android 6.

-title: "Better Android"
----
+# Better Android

 *Mo Cuishle* runs on Android but installation isn't fail safe with the latest versions.
 It's leaded better now, and testing includes the latest Netty snapshot